opensearch-project/documentation-website/_observing-your-data/alerting/api.md

 startIndex    | String | The start index to start from.
 Used for paginating results.
 Defaults to `0`. searchString  | String | A search string used to look for a specific alert.
 Defaults to an empty string. severityLevel | String | Severity level to filter for.
-Defaults to `ALL`. alertState    | string | Alert state to filter for. defaults to "ALL" monitorId     | String | Filter by monitor ID.
+Defaults to `ALL`. alertState    | String | Alert state to filter for.
+Defaults to `ALL`. monitorId     | String | Filter by monitor ID.

 #### Request